-School Courses

 Skills For Work : courses for pupils who achieve National 3 and National 4 Awards.

-National 4 : courses for those who have achieved National 3 Awards or National 4 in a related subject related subject and who may proceed to Higher courses in S5 or S6.

-National 5 : courses for pupils who have achieved National 4 Awards or National 5 in a

-Higher : courses for pupils who have achieved National 5 Awards

-Advanced Higher: courses which could act as a stepping stone to undergraduate courses at
+National 4 : courses for those who have achieved National 3 Awards or National 4 in a related subject National 5 : courses for pupils who have achieved National 4 Awards or National 5 in a related subject and who may proceed to Higher courses in S6.
+Higher : courses for pupils who have achieved National 5 Awards Advanced Higher : courses which could act as a stepping stone to undergraduate courses at University.
+Apprenticeship Courses : work based learning opportunities for S5 and S6 pupils only, which can lead straight into employment, college and degree programmes.

-University.

-Apprenticeship: work based learning opportunities for S5 and S6 pupils only, which can lead

-Courses straight into employment, college and degree programmes.